paddi1990/modCnet_document/doc/run_examples.rst

     Epoch 11-0 Train acc: 0.858000,Test Acc: 0.857500,time0:00:18.485811

-After the data processing and model training, the following files should be generated by TandemMod.
+After the data processing and model training, the following files should be generated by ac4Cnet.
 The trained model ``C_ac4C.IVT.demo.pkl`` will be saved in the ``./demo_data/model/`` folder.
 You can utilize this model for making predictions in the future.
 ::
     .
     ├── ac4C.feature.test.tsv
     ├── ac4C.feature.train.tsv
     ├── C.feature.test.tsv
     ├── C.feature.train.tsv
-    ├── IVT_DRS_ac4C.reference.fasta
+    ├── IVT_DRS.reference.fasta
     ├── IVT_fast5
     │   └── batch_0.fast5
     ├── IVT_fast5_guppy